andresgutierrez/nixie/README.md

 var greeter = system.Create<GreeterActor, GreetMessage>();

-greeter.Send(new GreetMessage("Hello, Nyx!"));
+greeter.Send(new GreetMessage("Hello, Nixie!"));
 ```

 ## Contribution

-Nyx is an open-source project, and contributions are heartily welcomed!
+Nixie is an open-source project, and contributions are heartily welcomed!
 Whether you are looking to fix bugs, add new features, or improve documentation, your efforts and contributions will be appreciated.
-Check out the CONTRIBUTING.md file for guidelines on how to get started with contributing to Nyx.
+Check out the CONTRIBUTING.md file for guidelines on how to get started with contributing to Nixie.

 ## License

-Nyx is released under the MIT License.
+Nixie is released under the MIT License.

 ## Acknowledgements

 Sincere thanks to all contributors and the C#/.NET community for the continual support and inspiration.

-Let's build robust and efficient actor systems with Nyx! 🚀
+Let's build robust and efficient actor systems with Nixie! 🚀